 There are several areas in the DAU where hunters tend to over-concentrate.
-These are areas with extensive road networks accessible to ATVs.
+These are in areas with extensive road networks accessible to ATVs.
 This problem is also affected to some extent by the number of antlerless permits issued.
-When hunters dispersed from their vehicles and campsites their activities and density turn back animals trying to move through the area.
+At one point during 3rd Combined Season in 1997, more than 150 vehicles parked along the first four miles of Chimney Rock Road (FSR 103) where it hits the State Land Board lease in GMU 181.
+When hunters dispersed from their vehicles and campsites they formed a wall that turned back animals trying to move through the area.
 These situations are counterproductive to achieving harvest goals.
 The quality of the hunt is obviously affected, and hunters of better ability typically avoid such areas.